swiftbookua/swiftbookua/1_language_guide/4_control_flow.md

 This example checks `numberSymbol` to determine whether it is a Latin, Arabic, Chinese, or Thai symbol for the numbers `1` to `4`.
 If a match is found, one of the `switch` statement’s cases sets an optional `Int?` variable called `possibleIntegerValue` to an appropriate integer value.
 After the switch statement completes its execution, the example uses optional binding to determine whether a value was found.
 The `possibleIntegerValue` variable has an implicit initial value of `nil` by virtue of being an optional type, and so the optional binding will succeed only if `possibleIntegerValue` was set to an actual value by one of the `switch` statement’s first four cases.
 Because it’s not practical to list every possible `Character` value in the example above, a `default` case handles any characters that are not matched.
 This `default` case does not need to perform any action, and so it is written with a single `break` statement as its body.
 As soon as the default case is matched, the `break` statement ends the `switch` statement’s execution, and code execution continues from the `if let` statement.

-##### FallthroughSwitch statements in Swift don’t fall through the bottom of each case and into the next one.
+##### Перехід до наступного випадкуSwitch statements in Swift don’t fall through the bottom of each case and into the next one.
 Instead, the entire switch statement completes its execution as soon as the first matching case is completed.
 By contrast, C requires you to insert an explicit `break` statement at the end of every `switch` case to prevent fallthrough.
 Avoiding default fallthrough means that Swift `switch` statements are much more concise and predictable than their counterparts in C, and thus they avoid executing `multiple` switch cases by mistake.
 If you need C-style fallthrough behavior, you can opt in to this behavior on a case-by-case basis with the `fallthrough` keyword.
 The example below uses `fallthrough` to create a textual description of a number.

 ```swiftlet integerToDescribe = 5var description = "The number \(integerToDescribe) is"switch integerToDescribe {case 2, 3, 5, 7, 11, 13, 17, 19:    description += " a prime number, and also"    fallthroughdefault:    description += " an integer."}print(description)// Надрукує "The number 5 is a prime number, and also an integer."